d4l3k/cs540-project/paper.md

 focuses on stateless models such as machine learning hyper parameter optimization.
 Many real world problems can't be reset back to a clean state after a single evaluation.
-In this paper, we evaluate the performance of five popular black box algorithms on two stateful models.
+In this paper, we evaluate the performance of five popular black box algorithms on two stateful models: governmental budgeting and flying an airplane.
+We find that current black-box optimization methods do not sufficiently deal with noisy functions, especially when that noise is highly dependent on previous parameters, and dominates the function output.
 \end{abstract}

 # Introduction